Noble Financial Thinks Seanergy Maritime's Stock is Going to Recover

 Noble Financial Thinks Seanergy Maritime’s Stock is Going to Recover

-Noble Financial analyst Poe Fratt maintained a Buy rating on Seanergy Maritime (SHIP) on July 22 and set a price target of $8.00.
-The company’s shares closed last Thursday at $1.51, close to its 52-week low of $1.42.
+Noble Financial analyst Poe Fratt maintained a Buy rating on Seanergy Maritime (SHIP) today and set a price target of $6.00.
+The company’s shares closed last Wednesday at $1.51, close to its 52-week low of $1.42.

-According to TipRanks.com, Fratt is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -16.8% and a 31.3% success rate.
+According to TipRanks.com, Fratt has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -14.9% and a 31.5% success rate.
 Fratt covers the Services sector, focusing on stocks such as Energy Services of America, Great Lakes Dredge & Dock, and Orion Group Holdings.

 See today’s analyst top recommended stocks >>